World Watch Review

 Clerc Hydroscaph Limited Edition Gold Tourbillon diver

-Clerc Hydroscaph Limited Edition Gold Tourbillon diving watch
+Clerc Hydroscaph Limited Edition Gold Tourbillon (ref.
+TRB-HY-GOLD)

-Although in some cases it may take a whole decade for even the most financially capable brands to develop a new complication watch, the Swiss-based watchmaking brand Clerc SA managed to perform the task of creating a new, even more exclusive member of their highly successful Hydroscaph line of heavy-duty diving instruments in less than five months.
+Although in some cases it may take a whole decade for even the most financially capable brands to develop a new complication movement, the Swiss-based Clerc SA managed to perform the task of creating a new, even more exclusive member of their highly successful Hydroscaph line of heavy-duty diving instruments in less than five months.

-Replacing the original GMT indicator with a retrograde 31-day calendar, installing a 60-minute tourbillon module and partly skeletonizing the watch’s multilayered dial, Clerc has effectively created one of the most exclusive diving watches on this blue planet.
+Replacing the original GMT indicator with a retrograde 31-day calendar, installing a 60-minute tourbillon module and partly skeletonizing the multilayered dial, Clerc has effectively created one of the most exclusive diving instruments on this blue planet.

-Their new Clerc Hydroscaph Limited Edition Gold Tourbillon diving watch sports a healthy 50-millimeter case, which easily dwarfs such deep-see monsters as this year’s 46 mm Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs, 45 mm DOXA SUB 5000T Seaconqueror, and even the enormous 46 mm Favre-Leuba Bathy V.2 mechanical depth meter watch.
+Their new Hydroscaph Gold Tourbillon sports a healthy 50-millimeter case, which easily dwarfs such deep-see monsters as this year’s 46-mm Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs, 45-mm DOXA SUB 5000T Seaconqueror, and even the enormous 46-millimeter Favre-Leuba Bathy V.2 mechanical depth meter.

-Although really huge, this particular timepiece doesn’t make an impression of an awkwardly-shaped chunky piece of metal.
+Although huge, this particular timepiece doesn’t make an impression of an awkwardly-shaped chunky piece of metal.

 However, even the most luxurious Limited Edition Gold Tourbillon model still leaves an impression that was made for work, not just for show.